This is the first post in the series of “Memorable People I Met in Life” on this blog.

 She’s also a brave girl.
 As much as I’ve experienced Malawi as a friendly and safe place, until today I still don’t have enough courage to do one thing she had done mentally-effortlessly: hitchhiking.
 She told me her story of coming from Nkhotakota back to Lilongwe after a weekend at the lake, where she caught two rides from strangers and arrived safely.
 I tried building my confidence to follow her tips during my own trip from Kande Beach a few weeks later, but I couldn’t build enough. :p I knew the chances of getting bad experience was low, but the idea was still a bit risky for me.
 I did get a lift with a stranger on another trip from Kande, but he wasn’t that much of a ‘stranger’ since I already had a chat with him before asking for a ride.

-Her most admirable character, above all, is her sociability and her easiness to make friends.
-This is probably the most admirable for me because of my being more reserved and my having tendency to take longer time to be considered a ‘friend’ by new people.
-I always prefer to be a listener, thus my best match in conversations would always be a really outgoing and outspoken person.
-But she’s my contrary.
-She’s nice, she always had tons of things to talk about, invitations from new people and trips with another group every other week.
+Her most admirable character, above all, is her sociability and her ease in making friends.
+This is probably the most admirable for me because of my being more reserved, which may make new acquaintances take a longer time to consider me a ‘friend’.
+I always prefer to be a listener, thus my best match in conversations are the really outgoing and outspoken people.
+But she’s the opposite of me.
+She always had tons of things to talk about, invitations from new people and trips with another group every other week.
 Despite her adolescence (she’s 21) :p, she’s great in interacting with people of all ages.
 For this way of life where we’re trying to live in, where people come and go and ability to get along with new people quickly is needed, I know she’d have no problem.